 When it comes to industrial cutting, there is very little room for error.
 Programmable torches eliminate the risk of small errors that, when spread over thousands of units, can lead to massive losses for industrial firms.

 Plasma machines are typically used in industrial processes where aesthetics and precision are important.
-High-tech manufacturing processes often require this method of steel cutting.
-It is one of the most cost-effective ways to ensure that firms have complete control over production.
+High-tech manufacturing processes often require this method of steel cutting and welding.
+This industrial technology is one of the most cost-effective ways to ensure that firms have complete control over production.

 Even though installing these units may have high initial costs for the production sector, it often allows for long-term savings as usage of consumables is typically lower.
 Consumable prices are also lower, especially if firms buy them in bulk.